Ag-nes/Delani_studio/README.md

 ##  Agnes Okutoyi

 # Description
-##  This is a webpage of Delani Studio which is showcasing their services, how they do their work and also how a user can reach out to them just incase they need they need their services.
+##  This is a webpage of Delani Studio which is showcasing their services, how they do their work and also how a user can reach out to them just incase they need  their services.

 # Live link
 ##  https://ag-nes.github.io/Delani_studio/